odow/StochOptFormat/README.md

 problem faced by the agent within each stage (really, node of the policy graph).
 Putting these two concepts together leads to a natural data structure for multistage stochastic programs.
-StochOptFormat is a serialization of this data structure into the JSON file format, hence allowing easy access from almost all major computer languages.
+StochOptFormat is a serialization of this data structure into the JSON file format, hence allowing easy access from all major programming languages.

 StochOptFormat is inspired by our work on [JuMP] and [SDDP.jl].
 However, it is not exclusive to Julia or stochastic dual dynamic programming.
 For example, this